Soufiane-Barrada/Vision-Repo/Image-Classification/README.md

 # Image Classification with PyTorch

 ## Overview
-This project implements image classification on the MNIST and CIFAR-10 datasets using PyTorch.
+This notebook implements image classification on the MNIST and CIFAR-10 datasets using PyTorch.
 It includes training and evaluation of both a Multi-Layer Perceptron (MLP) and a Convolutional Neural Network (CNN).

-## Features
+## steps
 - Data preprocessing, normalization, and augmentation
 - Implementation of MLP and CNN architectures
 - Training and evaluation on MNIST and CIFAR-10
-- hyperparameter tuning to achieve high test accuracy
+- hyperparameter tuning to achieve higher test accuracy

 ## Model Architectures
 ### MLP